Cleshy/Card-Component/README.md

 A few days ago I watched one of Kevin's video on YouTube and found the Frontend Mentor website.
 This is when I finally decided I have to get out of the tutorial hell. 👨‍💻

 These are really great exercises, and I hope my solutions will be good as well. 🤞

+### Update

+I felt like I have to put a gradient on the image.
+With a really low alpha value for sure. 😊 Also changed some font size and the icon size in the button.

+Shout out to [@elaineleung](https://www.frontendmentor.io/profile/elaineleung) for her kind help with positioning my element with less code, and a simpler solution! 🌹

 ### Useful resources